The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 In the court’s view, the company’s “failure to give the warnings is not evidence of pretext.”
 Thus, it granted the company’s motion for judgment on the retaliation claim.

-When an employee’s FMLA interference claim is based on termination, a company can “affirmatively defend against the claim by establishing that it would have terminated the employee regardless of [his] request for or use of FMLA leave,” the court explained.
+When an employee’s FMLA interference claim is based on termination, a company can “affirmatively defend against the claim by establishing that it would have terminated the employee regardless of [his] request for or use of FMLA leave.”

-Here, the company said it decided to terminate Tanner for accruing eight points in violation of the attendance policy.
-Moreover, Tanner was aware of the policy and knew that he could view – and keep track of – his absences in Workday.
+Here, the company said it fired Tanner for accruing too many points in violation of the attendance policy.
+Plus, Tanner was aware of the policy and knew that he could view – and keep track of – his absences in Workday.

-As such, the court granted the company’s motion for summary judgment on the FMLA interference claim.
+As such, the court granted the company’s motion for summary judgment on the FMLA interference claim, and the Eleventh Circuit affirmed.